-Our Manager has established an investment and risk management committee, which is comprised of Messrs.
+Our Manager has established an investment and risk management committee, which includes Messrs.
 Penn, Vranos, Tecotzky and Bothwell.
 The investment and risk management committee advises and consults with our Manager with respect to (i) our investment policies, portfolio holdings, financing and leveraging strategies and our investment guidelines and (ii) our risk management policies and procedures.